 |Number of players: 1-4|

 Super Smash Bros.
 Brawl, called "Great Fray Smash Brothers X" (大乱闘スマッシュブラザーズＸ) in Japan, is the third in a series of fighting games featuring Nintendo characters.
 Unlike the previous two games, this game includes two third-party characters, Solid Snake from Metal Gear, and Sonic the Hedgehog.
 The game also includes a full blown Story Mode, named The Subspace Emissary, written by the same person who wrote the scenarios for Final Fantasy VII, Kazushige Nojima.

 Inclusion of Sonic the Hedgehog

 On October 10, 2007, it was announced on the Super Smash Bros.
 Brawl official website (Smash Bros.
 DOJO!!) that Sonic the Hedgehog would be a playable character in the game.
 Even though he was announced on the Dojo before the game was released in any countries, a player must first unlock Sonic to play as him.
-There are three methods of doing so:
+There are four methods of doing so:

 - Complete Classic Mode with 10 characters.

 - Play 300 VS. Mode matches.
 (Occasionally, he randomly appears before the 300 matches).

 - In Adventure Mode: The Subspace Emissary, complete the Great Maze stage.